-Candidates for DOCS support will be nominated by a clinical department chair at UT Southwestern.
-The candidate must have: completed research training, demonstrated commitment to a career in research, and great promise as a future leader in the field.
-Candidates may be internal candidates or outside recruits and must not have held the rank of Assistant Professor for more than three years.
-They must have at least 50 percent protected time for laboratory-based or clinical research.
-They may have a PhD and/or MD degree.
+A clinical Department Chair at UT Southwestern will nominate candidates for DOCS support.
+The candidate must have completed research training, demonstrated commitment to a career in research, and have great promise as a future leader in the field.
+Candidates may be internal candidates or outside recruits.

+Candidates must have at least 50 percent protected time for laboratory-based or clinical research.
+They may have a Ph.D. and/or M.D. degree.
 It is expected that some Scholars will be clinically trained; others will be laboratory scientists pursuing research that is directly related to the pathophysiology or treatment of human disease.

-Salary support requested for the candidate must be commensurate with their protected time for research, but may not exceed $85K (plus additional for fringe benefits) annually.
-Total packages may not exceed $750K (over a three-year period), and it is expected that significantly smaller packages would be more appropriate for many of the candidates.
+Salary support requested for the candidate must be commensurate with their protected time for research, but may not exceed $85,000 (plus additional for fringe benefits) annually.
+Total packages may not exceed $750,000 (over a three-year period), and it is expected that significantly smaller packages would be more appropriate for many of the candidates.

 Support can be requested for up to three years.
-Each Scholar's progress will be reviewed annually by the Program’s review committee.
-Particular attention will be paid to ensure that there has been no adverse change in the Scholar's protected time for research, research infrastructure, or clinical or teaching responsibilities; demonstrated progress in research will also be expected.
+The DOCS Program’s review committee will review each scholar’s progress annually.
+Particular attention will be paid to ensure that there has been no adverse change in the scholar's protected time for research, research infrastructure, or clinical or teaching responsibilities; demonstrated progress in research will also be expected.

 Under extraordinary circumstances, the Department Chair may request an additional one to two years of support.
 This support requires competitive re-review, and will depend upon the availability of funds.